 A sewing machine is not just a tool, it will be your faithful assistant for many years if you are really serious about sewing.
 So it has to be convenient and reliable.
 It doesn’t have to be the latest model.
 Even the most common machine, performing a straight and zigzag stitch, in skillful hands is capable of doing everything.

+But believe me, unless you have an emotional attachment to it, using it is no fun – even if it works well (and mine does).
 Well, what can I say, it is pink, and it can sew.
 I tried it.
 Do I like it?
 No!
 I feel like I am sewing with a tank.

 I advise you to buy a modern sewing machine.
 I am sure it is better to start with a newer machine because older ones stored in closets for a hundred years usually have a lot of problems and need probably a lot of maintenance.
 It is like comparing an old typewriter with a modern keyboard.
 Which one will you choose?
 It doesn’t need to be expensive with a lot of stitches and operations.
 It is unlikely you will ever need all of them.
 But

 - It has to be a computerized sewing machine because it offers all kinds of wonders old machines don’t have.
 They make life so easy, and sewing so much more fun

 - It has to have not only straight and zigzag stitches but also automatic buttonhole stitches, a stretch stitch, and a blind hem stitch

 - It has to have a variety of presser feet (like a zipper foot, a buttonhole foot, a blind hem foot)

 - It better has an automatic needle threader and a thread cutter

 - It can sew all kinds of fabric from lightweight chiffon to heavyweight cotton